-Gathering input from our stakeholders was the first substantive step in strategic planning.
+Gathering input from our stakeholders is the first substantive step in strategic planning.
 Stakeholders included all Commissioners and external partners, such as leaders of County departments and local, non-profit, community-based organizations.
-A complete list of interviewees is in Appendix A.
+A complete list of interviewees from 2020 is in Appendix A.

-There was a remarkable amount of consensus from stakeholders around some major themes.
+There was a remarkable amount of consensus from stakeholders around some major themes, both in 2020 and 2021.
 Finding that consensus made it easier to determine a path forward.
-Below are the highlights of where there was strong consensus.
+Below are the highlights of where there was strong consensus during the interviews of 2020.